Financial Position and Resources

 |16 November 2006|

-Under the terms and conditions of the 4.2 billion and US$4.2 billion syndicated committed bank facilities lenders have the right, but not the obligation, to cancel their commitments and have outstanding advances repaid no sooner than 30 days after notification of a change of control.
-This is in addition to the rights of lenders to cancel their commitment if we commit an event of default; however, it should be noted that a material adverse change clause does not apply.
+Under the terms and conditions of the $11.3 billion committed bank facilities, lenders have the right, but not the obligation, to cancel their commitments and have outstanding advances repaid no sooner than 30 days after notification of a change of control of the Company.
+This is in addition to the rights of lenders to cancel their commitment if the Company has committed an event of default.

-The facility agreements provide for certain structural changes that do not affect the obligations to be specifically excluded from the definition of a change of control.
+The facility agreements provide for certain structural changes that do not affect the obligations of the Company to be specifically excluded from the definition of a change of control.

-Furthermore, certain of our subsidiaries are funded by external facilities which are non-recourse to any member of the Group other than the borrower due to the level of country risk involved.
+Furthermore, two of the Group’s subsidiary undertakings are funded by external facilities which are non-recourse to any member of the Group other than the borrower, due to the level of country risk involved.
 These facilities may only be used to fund their operations.
-At 31 March 2011 Vodafone Essar had facilities of INR 281 billion (£3.9 billion) of which INR 262 billion (£3.7 billion) is drawn.
-Vodafone Egypt has a partly drawn EGP 1.2 billion (£121 million) syndicated bank facility of EGP 4.0 billion (£418 million) that matures in March 2014.
-Vodacom had fully drawn facilities of ZAR 8.1 billion (£741 million), US$120 million (£73 million) and TZS 87 billion (£36 million), Vodafone Americas has a US$1.4 billion (£871 million) US private placement with a maturity of 17 August 2015 and Ghana had a fully drawn facility of US$75 million (£47 million) with a final maturity of 15 March 2018.
+At 31 March 2008, Vodafone India had facilities of INR 138 billion (£1.7 billion), of which INR 118 billion (£1.5 billion) is drawn.
+Since 31 March 2008, Vodafone India has entered into additional facilities amounting to INR 71.5 billion (£898 million).
+Vodafone Egypt has a partly drawn EGP 1.7 billion (£156 million) syndicated bank facility of EGP 4.0 billion (£369 million) that matures in March 2014.

-We believe that we have sufficient funding for our expected working capital requirements for at least the next 12 months.
-Further details regarding the maturity, currency and interest rates of the Groups gross borrowings at 31 March 2011 are included in "note 22 to the consolidated financial statements".
+The Group believes that it has sufficient funding for its expected working capital requirements.
+Further details regarding the maturity, currency and interest rates of the Group’s gross borrowings at 31 March 2008 are included in note 24 to the Consolidated Financial Statements.

 Financial assets and liabilities

-Analyses of financial assets and liabilities including the maturity profile of debt, currency and interest rate structure are included in notes 18 and 22 to the consolidated financial statements.
-Details of our treasury management and policies are included within "note 21 to the consolidated financial statements".
+Analyses of financial assets and liabilities, including the maturity profile of debt, currency and interest rate structure, are included in note 18 and note 24 to the Consolidated Financial Statements.
+Details of the Group’s treasury management and policies are included within note 24 to the Consolidated Financial Statements.

 Option agreements and similar arrangements